Learn to Hunt

-The Central Mudminnow is used extensively as a bait minnow where it is plentiful.
+The Central Mudminnow is used as a bait minnow.
 Many Walleye anglers prefer it for bait because of its hardiness.

-The Central Mudminnow inhabits cool creeks, ditches, sloughs and heavily vegetated swamps, ponds, bogs and marshes.
-In parts of Missouri, the Central Mudminnow is associated with heavily vegetated marshes of American lotus, watercress, pickerel weed, sedges and cattails, and substrates of deep mud, peat or organic debris overlying sand.
-The Central Mudminnow is quite tolerant of high acidity and low oxygen water, as it is able to use it is air bladder as a lung.
-However, it avoids fast-moving waters and is intolerant of high turbidity.
-Researchers have found that the central mudminnow is able to survive high water temperatures in isolated pools, others cite high temperatures and the advent of agriculture, “which has made the natural waters turbid, silted the bottoms of creeks and ponds and obliterated many habitats by drainage,” as reasons for sporadic occurrence in its southern range.
-It has been noted that the Central Mudminnow is difficult to collect because it burrows deep into mud substrates where it cannot be seined.
+The Central Mudminnow lives in cool creeks, ditches, sloughs and heavily vegetated swamps, ponds, bogs and marshes.
+It is tolerant of high acidity and low oxygen water, as it can use its air bladder as a lung.
+It avoids fast-moving waters and is intolerant of high turbidity.
+Researchers have found that the Central Mudminnow can survive high water temperatures in isolated pools, others cite high temperatures and the advent of agriculture, “which has made the natural waters turbid, silted the bottoms of creeks and ponds and destroyed many habitats by drainage,” as reasons for sporadic occurrence in its southern range.

-Spawning begins in April at water temperatures ranging from 55 to 60 degrees F. Shallow backwater areas subject to overflow provide excellent breeding grounds, with a rise in water temperature providing the stimuli for spawning.
+Spawning starts in April at water temperatures of 55 to 60 degrees.
+Shallow backwater areas subject to overflow provide excellent breeding grounds, with a rise in water temperature providing the incentive for spawning.
 The female deposits the adhesive eggs singly and directly in aquatic vegetation.
-Egg production is from 200 to 2,200, depending upon body size.
+Egg production is 200 to 2,200, depending upon body size.
 The eggs hatch in about seven days.

 Scales of the mudminnow do not show growth annuli; age is determined by viewing otoliths or estimated from length-frequency distribution.
-Life span of the mudminnow is quite long; some fish up to 9 years of age have been taken.
-Food is collected mostly from the bottom, with aquatic and terrestrial arthropods, snails, fish, plants and algae making up their diet.
+Life span of the mudminnow is long; some fish up to 9 years old have been taken.

-As mentioned previously, the Central Mudminnow can be difficult to sample because it flees into bottom sediments when a small seine approaches, but once the water is stirred up and turbid, it can be easily captured.
-The mudminnow has both gas-absorbing and secreting organs in the swim bladder.
-When oxygen levels are insufficient in the water, it simply gulps air from the surface.
+The Central Mudminnow can be difficult to sample because it flees into bottom sediments when a small seine approaches, but once the water is stirred up and turbid, it can be easily captured.
+The Central Mudminnow has both gas-absorbing and secreting organs in the swim bladder.
+When oxygen levels in the water are low, it simply gulps air from the surface.